peterpeterparker/daviddalbusco.com/src/blog/dynamically-create-canister-smart-contracts-in-motoko.md

 In following chapters I introduce such a solution with a sample project developed in [Motoko](https://github.com/dfinity/motoko).

-*For more details about this architecture you can read the article I wrote about it: [Internet Computer: Web App Decentralized Database Architecture](https://daviddalbusco.com/blog/internet-computer-web-app-decentralized-database-architecture).*
+*For more details about this architecture, you can read an article I wrote about it: [Internet Computer: Web App Decentralized Database Architecture](https://medium.com/geekculture/internet-computer-web-app-decentralized-database-architecture-8647d1a437b8).*

 * * *

 ## Bucket

-Each user gets a dedicated smart contract canister which I name a `bucket` to follow the convention of the actor classes example provided by DFINITY on [GitHub](https://github.com/dfinity/examples/tree/master/motoko/classes).
+Each user gets a dedicated canister smart contract which I name a `bucket` to follow the convention of the actor classes example provided by DFINITY on [GitHub](https://github.com/dfinity/examples/tree/master/motoko/classes).
 On the [forum](https://forum.dfinity.org/) it might sometimes also be referenced as "child" canister.

-For demo purposes I thought such a bucket - an `actor` - could expose a function that `say` hello.
+For demo purposes, I thought that such a bucket - an `actor` - could expose a function that `say` hello.
 Furthermore, to anticipate my future writings as well, it also receives a `user` as parameter and contains a non stable `version` number that could be incremented each time a new canister's code is installed.

 Note that I use a `Text` type for the user only to simplify the sample.
 In a real use case I would use a `Principal`.